envoidia/website/input/writing/csharp_for_java_devs/misc_keywords.md

 `delegate`: Defines a delegate type, which stores a function.
 In most cases, just use the stdlib `Action` and `Func` delegates.
 This just lets you give it a unique type and param names

+`event`: Defines an event, which is a delegate type that listeners can subscribe to. todo event details

 ### Contextual Keywords

 Contextual keywords are not reserved, but have special meanings in certain contexts.
 Most later-added keywords are contextual for backwards compatibility